The Sudan Civil War

 Outbreak of War

 Negotiations over RSF integration into the army collapsed.
+The sticking point: Hemedti wanted 10 years; the SAF officer corps demanded months.
 On April 15, explosions shook Khartoum as SAF and RSF forces clashed around the airport and presidential palace.
+Both sides blamed the other for firing first.

 May–December 2023